brndnmtthws/brndn-io/content/posts/startup-ideas/index.md

 The main difference between a small business and a startup is your level of ambition, and how much money you can raise.
 Paul Graham [defines it as "startup = growth"](http://www.paulgraham.com/growth.html), but (most) startups only grow if they have resources (i.e., people, capital) to do so.
 The number of companies that start out bootstrapped, have growth, and never need to raise any money is _extremely_ small, like infinitesimal.
 From a probabilistic perspective you're better off trying to build things that are easy to fundraise for.

 Consider Zapier—one of the rare truly bootstrapped successes.
-They reached $140M+ in ARR without VC funding[^1], but for every Zapier, there are thousands of bootstrapped companies that never break $1M in revenue.
+They reached $140M+ in ARR without VC funding, but for every Zapier, there are thousands of bootstrapped companies that never break $1M in revenue.
 The odds aren't great.

 ## Some Truths Before You Start